 Electric vehicles are going to be the way the vast majority of us drive, with Type 1 Type 2 charging cables to connect and recharge the battery.

 So what’s the difference between Type 1 and Type 2 charging leads for EV or PHEV?
 It’s pretty straightforward.
 The cable you buy to charge at home or carry with you to replenish the battery energy from public charging points will have a Type 1 or Type 2 plug on one end that fits with your EV or PHEV’s connection.
+All charging cables come with a universal type 2 connection at the charger end, regardless of whether they are type 1 or type 2.

 Differences between the two types of EV charging cables are: